neuecc/ZeroFormatter/README.md

 * Public property must be marked with IndexAttribute or IgnoreFormatAttribute.
 * Public property's must needs both public/protected get and set accessor.
 * Public property's accessor must be virtual.
-* Class is only supports public property not field(If struct can define field).
+* Class is only supported public property not field(If struct can define field).
-* IndexAttribute is not allow duplicate number.
+* IndexAttribute is not allowed duplicate number.
-* Class must needs parameterless constructor.
+* Class must needs a parameterless constructor.
 * Struct index must be started with 0 and be sequential.
 * Struct needs full parameter constructor of index property types.
 * Union type requires UnionKey property.
-* UnionKey does not suppor multiple key.
+* UnionKey does not support multiple keys.
 * All Union sub types must be inherited type.

 The definition of struct is somewhat different from class.